Emmanuel-Omopariola/Phone-Number-Tracker/README.md

 Install Dependencies: Make sure you have Python installed.
 Then, install the required dependencies using pip

 Api key:
-Sign in to OPENCAGE to get an api key
-Contributions to enhance this project are welcome.
+Sign in to https://opencagedata.com to get an api key Contributions to enhance this project are welcome.
 Please ensure that your contributions adhere to the following:

 Maintain ethical standards and legal compliance.